nikodunk/blog/drafts/startup-updates-3.md

 ----------
 Good
 ====
-* We've talked to 5 practice groups this month, added 1 new one today alone, and have verbal order with one practice the largest practice group for 6 licenses (6 * $99).
-We're presenting to 20 more practices from the same practice group on Feb 27th.
+* Sales/Customer-Month: We've talked to 5 practice groups this month, added a 6th group today alone, and have signed up one practice from the largest group for 6 licenses (6 * $99).
+We're presenting to 20 more potentials from the same practice group on Feb 27th.
-* Product: This was all done with a video of the product (see last month), and remote demos over Skype.
-Why?
-We've built demo-able mock "Turbotax for medical forms" with 1 working form incl.
-PDF export, persistent data.
-Still needs user login, more forms, EMR integration, actual reporting dashboard (currently static page).
+* Product: This was all done with a video of the MVP (see last month), and live demos of the MVP over Skype.
+We've built demo-able "Turbotax for medical forms" with 1 working form incl.
+PDF export and persistent data.
+Still needs user system, more forms, functioning reporting dashboard (currently static page).
 Now that we have first customer signed on we're going to build this.
-An intial
-* Learnings: From push-backs from the sales calls we've learned that the down-sides are: No EMR integration (had a call with EMR, they're holding the data hostage, but the first customer STILL signed on and many are interested regardless), price (we were asking $99/form/practice/month ... this was too much), and "let me run this by the other practices".
-We began offering 5 forms for $99 (build once, run anywhere), and offered that as a limited time offer until last Friday – this was too sweet a deal, which moved the first practice over the finish line.
+* Learnings: From push-backs from the sales calls we've learned that the main complaints were: 1) No EMR integration (had a call with EMR, they're holding the data hostage), 2) price (we were initially asking $99/form/practice/month ... this was too much), and 3) "let me run this by the other practices".
+We couldn't solve 1) but turns out the first customer STILL signed on and many are interested regardless, and we solved 2) by pricing 5 forms for $99 (build forms once, run anywhere so that should be fine), and solved 3) by offering   the pricing from 2) for as a limited time offer to add pressure and overcome "let me ask others" syndrome – it moved the first practice over the finish line.
 * We started working on this new concept on December 10th, had a prototype ready by December 18th, and had our first customer demo Jan 8th.
-We have a verbal sign-on incl. pricing Jan 23rd.
+We have a sign-up incl. pricing Jan 23rd.

 Bad
 ===
-* We had a call with an EMR – not possible to integrate.
+* We had a call with an EMR – refuse to let us integrate.
 They're holding the customer's healthcare data hostage.
 Upside: Customers subscribed anyway.
 * A LOT of work to do now 🚀
+* Wound down soapdictate.com and took off the app store, despite (slow)organic growth (7 new paying users this month so far @ $3.99/mo each): The risk/reward around HIPAA questions vs. what the app could potentially bring in didn't make sense as a side-project – for now we want to focus on Paperwork Labs.

 Asks